sashetophizika/hyprscratch/README.md

 ### Daemon options:

-* `clean [spotless]`: starts the daemon and hides all scratchpads on workspace change.
+* `clean [spotless]`: automatically hides all scratchpads on workspace change.
 The `spotless` option also hides them on losing focus to non-floating windows.

 ### Scratchpad options: